SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 * **living-hard-despawn-range**

-  | The upper bounded range where living entities farther from a player will likely despawn
+  | The upper bounded range where living entities farther from a player will likely despawn.
   | **Type:** ``int``
   | **Default:** ``128``
   |

 * **living-soft-despawn-minimum-life**

-  | The amount of seconds before a living entity between the soft and hard despawn ranges from a player to be considered for despawning
+  | The amount of seconds before a living entity between the soft and hard despawn ranges
+  | from a player to be considered for despawning.
   | **Type:** ``int``
   | **Default:** ``30``
   |

 * **living-soft-despawn-range**

-  | The lower bounded range where living entities near a player may potentially despawn
+  | The lower bounded range where living entities near a player may potentially despawn.
   | **Type:** ``int``
   | **Default:** ``32``
   |

 * **max-bounding-box-size**

   | Maximum size of an entity's bounding box before removing it.
-Set to ``0`` to disable
+  | Set to ``0`` to disable.
   | **Type:** ``int``
   | **Default:** ``1000``
   |

 * **max-speed**

   | Square of the maximum speed of an entity before removing it.
-Set to ``0`` to disable
+  | Set to ``0`` to disable.
   | **Type:** ``int``
   | **Default:** ``100``
   |